 15.)
 The Serengeti is known for the most amazing migration on the planet.

-Maybe you’ve seen a documentary about this, but the wildebeest migration in the Serengeti is quite literally awesome.
-This incredible spectacle is an annual event and basically accounts for one of the world’s most massive migrations of animals.
-Millions of wildebeest, as well as gazelle and zebra, make their way on a circular route, following the rainfall.
-When this happens, it makes for the largest population of big mammals on earth.
+Maybe you’ve seen a documentary about this, but the wildebeest migration in the Serengeti is quite awesome and one of the best safaris in Africa you can have!
+This incredible spectacle is an annual event and accounts for one of the world’s most massive migrations of animals.

 16.)
-There’s also a ton of other wildlife that lives in the Serengeti.
+There’s also a ton of other wildlife in the Serengeti.

 17.)
 Northern Serengeti is home to the Maasai people.

 In the northern part, you’ll find the Serengeti’s most famous human residents: the Maasai.
 Around 800,000 live in Tanzania, while the rest of the population is scattered over the border in Kenya.

 Living in circular huts built with mud and grass, the Maasai – hunters by trade – are famous for their brightly-colored clothing (shuka), dyed red hair, beads, and jumping exceptionally high.

 18.)
 The Ngorongoro Crater is the largest of its kind in the world.

 Time for an amazing fact about Tanzania: the Ngorongoro Crater holds the record as the biggest extinct caldera in the world.
 It is 12 miles in diameter, 102 miles square, and makes up most of the eponymous Ngorongoro National Park.